-Table 32 Summary of socio-economic impacts of the proposed restriction on food additives (in food supplements and medical food)
+Table 34: Summary of socio-economic impacts of the proposed restriction on food additives (in food supplements and medical food).

 Impacts\Sectors Food additives Use description Microplastics used as food additives have similar technical functions, and benefits, to the microplastics used as excipients in medicinal products: i.e. film coating, binder, filler, disintegrant, taste masking, controlled released.
 They are used in the solid formulation (tablets, granules, cores) of food supplements (e.g. vitamins), and food for special medical purposes (aka 'medical food').
-Microplastics If the solid polymer has a film coating function in the formulation: description Microplastic at formulation stage • Microplastic if the formulation placed on the market has core/granule/tablet dimensions $\leq$ 5 mm (aka 'mini-tablets' or pellets) If the solid polymer has any other function (e.g. taste masking, binder, disintegrant, diluent, lubricant function): Microplastic at formulation stage Microplastic when the formulation is placed on the market Microplastics are authorised as food additives under the EU Regulation (1333/2008) for use in solid food supplements.
+Microplastics If the solid polymer has a film coating function in the formulation: description Microplastic at formulation stage Microplastic if the formulation placed on the market has core/granule/tablet dimensions ≤ 5 mm (aka 'mini-tablets' or pellets) If the solid polymer has any other function (e.g. taste masking, binder, disintegrant, diluent, lubricant function): Microplastic at formulation stage Microplastic when the formulation is placed on the market Microplastics are authorised as food additives under the EU Regulation (1333/2008) for use in solid food supplements.
 Proposed 1) Reporting requirement action/TP 2) Instructions for use and disposal requirement to provide sufficient instructions in the Package Leaflet (PL) on how to dispose unused products containing microplastics.
-Alternatively, microplastics authorised as food additives could be re-evaluated within the Justification for frame of recital 14 to EU Regulation (EC) No 1333/2008 (food additives Regulation). action Microplastics are 100% excreted from the body and released to the environment either as a microplastic or secondary microplastic.
-In addition, a proportion of microplastics action can be released to the environment because of disposal of unused food supplements or medical food down the drain.
-As these releases could potentially be further minimised through targeted measures, there is a need for an EU wide action. through targeted measures, there is a need for an Eo wae action.
-Food additives are already regulated under other sector specific EU regulation for the HH aspects, nevertheless there is no harmonised practice in Europe nor within the same Member State regarding the authorisation of a product as a food supplement, medical food or medicine.
+Alternatively, microplastics authorised as food additives could be re-evaluated within the frame of recital 14 to EU Regulation (EC) No 1333/2008 (food additives Regulation).
+Justification for Microplastics are 100% excreted from the body and released to the environment either action as a microplastic or secondary microplastic.
+In addition, a proportion of microplastics can be released to the environment because of disposal of unused food supplements or medical food down the drain.
+As these releases could potentially be further minimised through targeted measures, there is a need for an EU wide action.
+Food additives are already regulated under other sector enecific ELL regulation for the Food additives are already regulated under other sector specific EU regulation for the HH aspects, nevertheless there is no harmonised practice in Europe nor within the same Member State regarding the authorisation of a product as a food supplement, medical food or medicine.
 As there is a risk of market-distortion, food additives should be restricted in the same manner as microplastic excipients in medicinal products.
 Sector characteris Tonnes used Not known (only scarce information received).
-Assumed to be similar to the medicinal products tonnage (worst case).
+Assumed to be similar to the medicinal Torrics asca products tonnage (worst case).
 Alternatives Similar to alternatives for medicinal products applications.
-Proportionality Risk reduction Not known. capacity 1) Ocatha an data label.
-CDC an IEU (addaba and na maland an malanb.)
-Costs Cost to update label, SDS or IFU (which are revised regularly) Departing sect Practicality 2) Reporting cost The reporting requirement is considered implementable and manageable as long as a racticality central/common system is put in place.
+Proportionality Similar to dicernatives for medicinal products applications.
+Risk reduction Not known. capacity NOC KIIOWII.
+Costs 1) Cost to update label, SDS or IFU (which are revised regularly) Costs 2) Reporting cost Practicality The reporting requirement is considered implementable and manageable as long as a Tracticality central/common system is put in place.
 The instructions for us requirement is considered practical if a sufficient transition period is granted to the sector.
-Monitorability The reporting requirement aims at monitoring the uses and releases to the environment womentorability that might arise both from the downstream uses, but also from the industrial uses.
-Impact of scope n Cf. medicinal products (Table 31) Main Uncertaintie s (impact on Proportionality conclusions) Polymers that would fall under the microplastic definition / (bio)degradability / solubility of polymers.
+Monitorability The reporting requirement aims at monitoring the uses and releases to the environment Tromicorability that might arise both from the downstream uses, but also from the industrial uses.
+Impact of scope n Impact of Scope is Cf. medicinal products (Table 33) Main Uncertaintie s (impact on Proportionality conclusions) Polymers that would fall under the microplastic definition / (bio)degradability / solubility of polymers.
 Tonnages.
 Availability of alternatives.
-Source: Annex D - Ir npact assessment for additives in food supplements and medical food (qualitative
+Attailability of accordances